Identifying lens spaces in polynomial time: Abstract

 \section{Abstract}

-We show that if a closed, oriented 3-manifold $M$ is secretly homeomorphic to a lens space $L(n,k)$, then we can compute $n$ and $k$ in randomized polynomial time (in the size of the triangulation of $M$) with a discrete logarithm oracle.
-Using Shor's algorithm, a quantum computer can thus identify lens spaces in quantum polynomial time.
-In addition, $k$ can be computed in functional $\NP$.
-A given value of $k$ can be certified in randomized polynomial time, specifically in $\coRP$.
-The idea of the algorithm is to calculate Reidemeister torsion over a prime field that has $n$th roots of unity.
+We show that if a closed, oriented 3-manifold $M$ is promised to be homeomorphic to a lens space $L(n,k)$ with $n$ and $k$ unknown, then we can compute both $n$ and $k$ in polynomial time in the size of the triangulation of $M$.
+The tricky part is the parameter $k$.
+The idea of the algorithm is to calculate Reidemeister torsion using numerical analysis over the complex numbers, rather than working directly in a cyclotomic field.